 Instant Pot gnocchi soup is creamy and delicious comfort food I tell you!
 With just a few ingredients and some bread on the side you too can enjoy this Instant Pot soup too tonight. (affiliate links present)

-- Yes you can make this in your Ninja Foodi too of course, or any pressure cooker brand you might have.
+- Yes you can make this in your Ninja Foodi too of course.

 There are only about 8 ingredients you need to make this gnocchi soup recipe.
 Chicken thighs were used this time but you could easily swap that out for boneless skinless chicken breasts if you preferred.